fkinos/ffkkinos.com/content/wiki/proofs.md

 We can deepen our understanding of mathmatics by learning to write and read proofs, mathematical arguments used to convince other mathematicians that some conclusion is true by the use of logic.

-To write and read proofs we need a good deal of natural language (english, portuguese, and so on), [Mathematical Logic](/wiki/logic), and a bit of [Naive Set Theory](/wiki/sets).
+To write and read proofs we need a good deal of natural language (english, portuguese, and so on), [Mathematical Logic](/wiki/logic), and a bit of [Set Theory](/wiki/sets).

 ## Proof Techniques